sparkfun/Qwiic_Template_Py/README.md

    +--- setup.cfg         - Configuration details used when building the installer package.
    +--- setup.py          - The python script used to define and build the python installer package.
    |
-   +--- qwiic_<mod>.py.   - If a module (single file implemntation), the implementation source code file.
+   +--- qwiic_<mod>.py.   - If a module (single file implementation), the implementation source code file.
    |
    or
    |